GiacomoPope/giacomopope.github.io/redpwn/readme.md

 ##### Miller-Rabin

-I already had some experience fooling the Miller-Rabin test from a wonderful paper bu Arnault: [Constructing Carmichael numbers which are strong primes to several bases](https://core.ac.uk/download/pdf/81930829.pdf) and even had some code lying around.
+I already had some experience fooling the Miller-Rabin test from a paper by Arnault: [Constructing Carmichael numbers which are strong primes to several bases](https://core.ac.uk/download/pdf/81930829.pdf) and even had some code lying around.
 However it was hard to generalise to many many factors and the best integer I found was `238` bits with 5 factors.
 This passed `isPrime` with about 6% success (this isPrime function is so whack).

-I decided the bit length of the factors was too large to reasonibly solve dlog, so I started looking for other methods.

 ```
 C = 340649031679478708871356501710247209854526956821188127472136012686397651